Photo courtesy of feinphoto.com

 Judges take into account the plan evaluation criteria, presentation and Q&A sessions to assess the potential of the venture.
 Following the last presentation, judges review each entry and come to a consensus opinion on which teams will move forward.

-- What is the role of the moderator in each session?
+- What is the role of the moderator in

 The moderators enforce the strict time limits approved for presentations and Q&A. Moderators do not participate in the judging process, but are available for points of clarification for both teams and judges.

-- How long is the presentation at the semi-final round and final round?
+- How long is the

 The semifinals will be five minutes of presentation with a recommended five PowerPoint slide deck.
 PowerPoint is not required but is recommended.
 This will be followed up with a five minute question and answer period.
 [These times are subject to change]

-- How long is the presentation at the finals round?
+- How long is the presentation at the

 The finals will include fifteen minutes of presentation with a recommended five slides, if you use PowerPoint slides.
 PowerPoint is not required but is recommended.
 This will be followed up with a ten minute question and answer period.
 [These times are subject to change]